September 2018 Homepage

 Last Soldier Standing

-Defense Secretary Mattis Quietly Survives
+Defense Secretary Mattis Survives

 PAmid the daily drama of D.C.'s own version of "The Apprentice," Defense Secretary Jim Mattis has quietly stood behind President Trump while trying to leave his mark on national security policies.
 Read More